abarajithan11/abarajithan11/README.md

 **Personal facts:**

-- I recently conducted an free, open and independant hands-on webminar: __Digital Circuit Design, Simulation and Synthesis with SystemVerilog__.
+- I recently conducted a free, open and independant hands-on webminar: __Digital Circuit Design, Simulation and Synthesis with SystemVerilog__.
   - It was widely successful, over 170 attended from over 9 institutes in Sri Lanka, India and Sweden.
   - [Zoom recording](http://dms.uom.lk/s/wdRSTcFoHXkSTy7) was downloaded over 782 times in two days
   - Feedback about the [content, visuals](http://bit.ly/sv-slides) and teaching style was overwhelmingly positive.
-I'm quite happy about this 😄.
+I'm so happy about this 😄.
 - 🔭 I’m currently working on:
   - Implementing SKLT on a ZYNQ PSoC
   - Vision based traffic analytics startup,